teatwig/bearlytics/README.md

 ![Screenshot](screenshot.png)
 ## Features

-- 🔒 Privacy-focused: No cookies, no personal data collection
+- 🔒 Privacy-focused: No cookies, no personal identifiable information
 - 🚀 As many websites as your server can handle
 - 📊 Clean, intuitive dashboard
 - 🔍 Filter by date range, page path, and referrer